Ray Reach

-Raymond Everett Reach, Jr. (born August 3, 1948) is an American pianist, vocalist, guitarist, composer, arranger, music producer, and educator, who was convicted in the State of Alabama on child pornography charges.
+Raymond Everett Reach Jr. (August 3, 1948 – February 17, 2026) was an American pianist, vocalist, guitarist, composer, arranger, music producer and educator, who was convicted in the State of Alabama on child pornography charges.
 Reach has performed and recorded in various genres, including pop, R&B, Motown/soul, gospel, rock, classic rock, country (contemporary and traditional), contemporary Christian, classical, and jazz music, but is perhaps best known for his work in jazz, combining jazz piano stylings with Sinatra-style vocals.
-He resides in Birmingham, Alabama.
+He resided in Birmingham, Alabama.

 Career

-Reach was a member of several active performing and recording groups, including the Magic City Jazz Orchestra (of which he is the founding director), the Ray Reach Orchestra, and the Night Flight Big Band.
+Reach was a member of several active performing and recording groups, including the Magic City Jazz Orchestra (of which he was the founding director), the Ray Reach Orchestra, and the Night Flight Big Band.

-As a composer, he has written and arranged five Broadway-style musicals for Birmingham Children's Theatre: Rumplestiltskin, The Perfect Prince, The Bravo Bus, Backstage Baby, and Tuxedo Junction.
+As a composer, he wrote and arranged five Broadway-style musicals for Birmingham Children's Theatre: Rumplestiltskin, The Perfect Prince, The Bravo Bus, Backstage Baby, and Tuxedo Junction.

+Child pornography conviction and imprisonment

 On April 23, 2018, Reach was arrested by U.S. Marshals in Alabama for the possession of child pornography.
-The connection between those charges and his Jazz Classes for Children for the Alabama Jazz Hall of Fame is still under investigation.
-Ray was convicted May 15, 2025.
-Ray was sentenced on July 9, 2025 to 10 years split with two years to serve in prison followed by three years of unsupervised probation.
+Reach was convicted May 15, 2025.
+Reach was sentenced on July 9, 2025, to 10 years split with two years to serve in prison followed by three years of unsupervised probation.
 He was also required to register as a sex offender.

+Death

+Reach died at a hospital in Montgomery, Alabama on February 17, 2026, at the age of 77.